TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/05_lesson/lesson.md

 ##Materials/Preparation
 * [Project Spec - Pokemon]
 * Solution (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard])
-* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
+* Read through the project spec so that you are familiar with the requirements and can assist students
+* Try creating your own project so that you can

 ## Pacing Guide
 ###Day 1